🌙

 "That means a lot coming from you, Hal.
 Thanks."

-Further building on the above statements, when a Twitter user asked Szabo why Bit gold failed, Szabo replied:
+Additionally, when a Twitter user asked Szabo why Bit gold failed, Szabo curiously replied:

 "It's much easier to run actual software than a design for software."